GuOrg/Gu.Reactive/README.md

   <bindingRedirect oldVersion="0.0.0.0-3.0.3000.0" newVersion="3.0.3000.0" />
 </dependentAssembly>
 ```
-Nuget can generate redirects using PM> `Get-Project –All | Add-BindingRedirect`
+Nuget can generate redirects using PM> `Get-Project â€“All | Add-BindingRedirect`

 # Factory methods for creating observables.